 Due to relatively high fuel costs, internal combustion engine power plants using diesel are mainly used in small or medium sized power systems or as peak supply in larger power systems.
-For internal combustion engines using gas the fuel costs are typically lower and the engines are therefore more competitive compared to other technologies.
+For internal combustion engines using gas, the fuel costs are typically lower (in the condition of being close to the gas sources) and the engines are therefore more competitive compared to other technologies.
 In small power systems they can also be used in combination (backup) with renewable energy technologies.
 Several suppliers offer turnkey hybrid power projects in the range from 10 to 300 MW, combining solar PV, wind power, biomass, waste, gas and/or diesel (Ref 1).